vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.14.0 =
+* Added: Support for [All Products for WooCommerce Subscriptions](https://woocommerce.com/products/all-products-for-woocommerce-subscriptions/).
+Thanks to @danielcherubini on GitHub.

 = 1.13.4 =
 * Fixed: We now prevent orders from being transitioned to `processing` when the status is already `completed`.